akshayka/edxclassify/README.md

 In particular, the project mines MOOC discussion forums.
-We focus our efforts on the [Stanford MOOC-Posts dataset](http://datastage.stanford.edu/StanfordMoocPosts/ "MOOC-Posts"), which was created for this project; the dataset is now publicly available to the research community.
+We focus our efforts on the [Stanford MOOC-Posts dataset](http://datastage.stanford.edu/StanfordMoocPosts/ "MOOC-Posts"), which was created for this project.
+The dataset is now publicly available to the research community.